jorgenavarroortiz/MQTT2MULTICAST/README.md

 © Jorge Navarro-Ortiz (jorgenavarro@ugr.es), University of Granada, 2021

+If you want to use this repository (total or partially), please reference our paper:

+[1] "A LoRaWAN Network Architecture with MQTT2MULTICAST", Jorge Navarro-Ortiz, Natalia Chinchilla-Romero, Felix Delgado-Ferro, Juan Jose Ramos-Munoz, Electronics, 2022

 This repository is composed of three parts:

 - An MQTT proxy created with SCAPY (tested with Scapy 2.4.4).